Skip to main content

 Cons

-When it comes to features, the Turtle Beach Stealth 700 Gen 2 headset matches the Arctis Nova and does so at $50 cheaper.
-The headset supports native wireless with Xbox One, Series X, and Series S, no dongle is required.
+When it comes to features, the Turtle Beach Stealth Pro headset matches the Arctis Nova and does so at a lower price point.
+The headset supports native wireless with Xbox One, Series X, and Series S -- no dongle is required.
 It works with Windows PCs, too, as long as you have an Xbox Wireless Adapter.
-Like the Arctis pair, the Stealth 700s support simultaneous Bluetooth, too, so you can take calls or listen to music while playing on your Xbox.
+Like the Arctis offering, the Turtle Beach Stealth Pro support simultaneous Bluetooth, so you can take calls or listen to music while playing on your Xbox.

-Audio-wise, the Stealth 700s are excellent.
-The large 50mm drivers handle bass better than most other gaming headsets, and they help position sound around the soundscape.
-Like all gaming headsets, the Stealth 700s are stereo.
+Audio-wise, the Turtle Beach Stealth Pros are excellent.
+The large 50mm nanoclear drivers handle bass better than most other gaming headsets, and they help position sound around the soundscape.
+Like all gaming headsets, the Turtle Beach Stealth Pros are stereo.
 However, they support Windows Sonic and Dolby Atmos for Headphones on Xbox Series X.

 Astro A10 headset.